-Meet OCC's President: Angelica Loera Suarez
+Meet OCC's President: Dr. Angelica Loera Suarez

-Before accepting the presidency at OCC in 2019, Dr. Suarez served as the Vice President for Student Affairs for the Southwestern Community College District.
+Before accepting the presidency at OCC, Dr. Suarez served as the Vice President for Student Affairs for the Southwestern Community College District.
 In this role, she was responsible for the leadership of the District's student support services and programs serving approximately 20,000 students each semester in five locations.
 Additional administrative experience includes serving Southwestern College as Acting Superintendent/President; Acting Vice President for Academic Affairs; and Academic Dean for the Higher Education Centers in Otay Mesa and San Ysidro.
-While working for City Colleges of Chicago, she served as Academic Dean at Wright College.
+While working for City Colleges of Chicago, she served as Academic Dean at Wilbert Wright Community College.
 Dr. Suarez has held faculty positions in counseling at Wright College and Southwestern College.

 Dr. Suarez is recognized as a collaborative leader focused on creating accessible and equitable pathways to higher education for all students.
-As past president of the California Community Colleges Chief Student Services Officers organization, she has championed statewide reform focused on the implementation of innovative, responsive and equitable student success initiatives designed to close student educational achievement gaps.
+As past president of the California Community Colleges Chief Student Services Officers organization, she championed statewide reform focused on the implementation of innovative, responsive and equitable student success initiatives designed to close student educational achievement gaps.
 As chair of the San Diego and Imperial Counties Chief Student Services Officers, she led efforts to strengthen the pathway for students to local transfer universities.

 At Southwestern College, her steadfast commitment to increasing access for all students resulted in the design of intentional pathways for students through support services inside and outside of the classroom, such as a First Year Experience Program, HSI/Title V's Doorways to the Future program, and the Student Veterans Resource Center.
 True to this commitment, she led efforts to build two new comprehensive education centers in the communities of Otay Mesa and San Ysidro.